ArtifexSoftware/mupdf/docs/reference/javascript/types/PDFAnnotation.rst

 .. method:: PDFAnnotation.prototype.addQuadPoint(quad)

-	Append a single quadrilateral as an array of 8 elements, where each pair are the X/Y coordinates of a corner of the quad.
+	Append a single quadpoint to the annotation.

-	:param Quad quad: The quadrilateral to add.
+	:param Quad quad: The quadpoint to add.

 	.. code-block::

 		annotation.addQuadPoint([1, 2, 3, 4, 5, 6, 7, 8])

+.. _vertices-attribute:

 Vertices
 --------